 How do you pick which travel insurance policy to get?

 Make sure that you read reviews.
 As I stated, I had an amazing experience with American Express and chose them because they had good reviews.
-Another company that comes highly recommended is Allianz Travel!
-They have excellent reviews, and their site is really easy to navigate.
-There are also sites that allow you to compare different companies’ policies and pricing.
+There are also tools that allow you to compare different companies’ policies and pricing.
 However, if you go this route, just be sure to do your own research on the company before settling.

 Note that most travel insurance places want you to book within 15 days of booking your trip or making your first deposit.
 I made my first deposit eight months before my trip and didn’t get my insurance until two months prior to leaving.
 It depends on the policy, company, and how long in advance you get your insurance, so just be mindful of the typical 15-day rule.